• Contact us

 message

-Universities are diverse environments.
-Take on various challenges, interact with various people, broaden your horizons, and thoroughly explore your “self” as a global citizen.
-Sometimes it may be important to stop, deviate from the road, or even run in the opposite direction (my life is always derailed...).
-I look forward to speaking with you.
-Please visit our laboratory.
+University is a diverse environment.
+Take on new challenges, interact with many different people, broaden your horizons, and thoroughly explore "yourself" as a global citizen.
+Sometimes it may be important to stop, go off on a tangent, or even go in the opposite direction (my life is full of derailments...).
+I look forward to talking with you all.
+Please come and visit Research.